Homepage Optimisation—What to Improve on a Homepage for More Traffic?

 homepage optimisation covering headlings

-This is how the headings look after I took over
+This is how headings look after I took the project

-Write out your content and divide sections to fit under headlines which mention the main keyword.
+Write out your content and divide it into sections to fit under headlines that mention the main keyword.

 A heading must be of definite length.
 Optimally, headings should have less than 11 words and a maximum of 60 characters.
 Just like titles.

-The text under each heading should not be more than 5 sentences, copy experts say, though I tend to write longer blocks of text.
+The text under each heading should not be more than 5 sentences long, copy experts say, though I tend to write longer blocks of text.

-It’s important that the content expands the idea which is touched upon in the heading.
+It’s important that the content expands the idea that is touched upon in the heading.

 An example:

-Book a crewed yacht charter - No need to fear lack of privacy (acting as H1)
+Book a crewed yacht charter - No need to fear lack of privacy (H1)

-Visuals that accompany the text should all be named properly (no number or letter combinations that have no meaning).
+Visuals that accompany the text should all be named properly (no number or letter combinations that have no meaning, and add a hyphen between the words).

 You must add the title and a short description of your image containing the keyword you want to rank for on Google and other search engines.

-3 Add other media too apart from images, and don’t forget to describe them so that the descriptions have the relevant keywords identified earlier, before writing the homepage copy.
+• add other media content (not just images), and don’t forget to describe them so that the descriptions have the relevant keywords identified earlier, before crafting website copy

-Adding a variety of media can be crucial for overtaking competitors who rank with the same keyword.
+Adding a variety of media can be crucial for overtaking competitors who rank with the same keyword, but lack different media cotent.

-4 Always have a CTA (a call to action button, saying what visitors should do after they read the text) at the end.
+• always have a CTA (a call to action button, saying what visitors should do after they read the text)

-The CTA should point to separate page within your website, where visitors can either fill something in or learn more about the service you provide.
+The CTA should point to a separate page on your website, where visitors can either fill something in or learn more about the service you provide.

-I’ll put a CTA right here and invite you to look at how I perform homepage optimisation for my clients:
+I’ll put a CTA right here and invite you to look at how I perform homepage optimisation: the headings on the homepage.

 Previous